RedPenguin101/qniform2/DevDiary.md

 But none of these entries are touched after initially being booked.
 So when you query the database you're potentially going to get back multiple rows for a single journal entry, which need to be aggregated into a single entry[^3].

+[^3]: Really identical to 'projection' in an event sourcing system.
+Which ultimately is what this is, but hopefully without the jargon and hype.

 This is an important detail the accounting namespace is hiding:
 The implementation of the event history.
 In this namespace, everything you do should have the option to supply a 'knowledge datetime', and the values returned will be 'journal entries' showing what you knew at that time, with no exposure of the 'new, correct, nullify' concepts that actually live in the database.